airborne-commando/one-time-pad-truly-random/README.md

 ~~The easy way, of course, is to visit the [random.org string generator](https://www.random.org/strings/) and [generate 205 strings of 5 characters each](https://www.random.org/strings/?num=205&len=5&upperalpha=on&unique=off&format=html&rnd=new), as I did to create the `cipherkey.txt` file.~~

-Just run ``php run.php`` and it should generate the cipherekey for you.
+Just run ``python run.py`` and it should generate the cipherekey for you.

 ## Modular Arithmetic
 ["Modular arithmetic"](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic) is used to derive the cipher text from the plain text message using the cipher key, one letter at a time.